 Her hair fell in front of her eyes, momentarily obscuring her vision.
 She hated her hair.
 The infamous Weasley hair.
 It made her even more indistinguishable amongst the mass of her family.
 She had always sworn she would dye it; anything would be better than being a ginger.
 Yet, as much as she wanted to show she was an individual there was always that part of her which held her back, so the copper burnt on.

 “Ah, good.
 You’re still here Weasley.”
 Pierston walked in and had a very satisfied expression on his face.
-Thank Merlin it wasn’t an intruder, she thought happily.
-She was still confused as to why Pierston was so happy.
+Why on earth was Pierston happy, she thought.
 He had always appeared to be very gloomy in previous encounters she had with him.
+Perhaps he had finally realised Rose had more to her than her name and he was here to tell her that.
 “I was hoping you would be around.
 I’ve got a job lined up that may interest you.”
 He paced over to the window and wiped away the layer of condensation which had built up on it before continuing.

 Rose was unsure about what to do.
 One part of her was telling her to refuse.
-If she ever wanted to be considered as a serious journalist writing about perfume would simply not do.
+If she ever wanted to be considered as a serious journalist, writing about perfume would simply not do.
 It was a beauty product.
-Anyone knew that if you wanted to write about that you worked at Witch Weekly, with all the other gossip-hungry witches.
+Something silly.
+Anyone knew that if you wanted to write about that you worked at Witch Weekly with all the other gossip-hungry witches.

 Then the other part of her was screaming at her to take the chance.
 This could be her big break, and she had the chance to go Egypt.
-Not only did she love the history of it, but her Uncle Bill had always entertained her with stories about being chased by cursed mummies in tombs.
-She was pretty sure they weren’t true, but that didn’t quell her desire to visit the country.
+Not only did she love the history of it, but her Uncle Bill had always entertained her with stories about being chased by cursed mummies in tombs, but him managing to save everyone in the nick of time.
+She was pretty sure they weren’t all true, but that didn’t quell her desire to visit the country.
 Factoring that into consideration, she knew her answer.

 “I’ll do it,” Rose burst out excitedly.
 She almost couldn't believe it, she was going to Egypt.
 The famed Egypt where tales of adventure and intrigue were abound.
-She could feel the quill in her hand began to fly, and the soft splatters of the ebony colour fire onto every object in its radius.
-One of those happened to Rose, and she was forced to pull out an old hankie and dab desperately at the blotches.
+She could feel the quill in her hand began to fly, and the soft splatters of the ebony colour fired onto every object in its radius.
+It seemed as if ink had a habit of splattering people today.

 “Excellent, Weasley.
 There’s a portkey booked to take you there on Wednesday.
 It will be basic stuff really, nothing to worry about.
-You just have to visit the perfume shops in Cairo and talk about how they’ve been made, and a bit about the history I suppose.
+You just have to visit the perfume shops in Cairo and talk about how they’ve been made.
+A bit about the history too, I suppose.
 You’ll get a chance to escape this awful weather, so you could almost say it’s a holiday.”
 Pierston beamed at her, before pulling a pile of papers out of his robes and placing them on her desk.
-Noting the blobs of black, he gave Rose a look of confusion before moving on.
 “That should contain all the information you need.
 Any other questions?”